antmelekhin/ansible-role-postgres-exporter/README.md

 - `postgres_exporter_web_listen_address` Address to listen on for web interface and telemetry (default: `0.0.0.0`).
 - `postgres_exporter_web_listen_port` The port to bind to (default: `9187`).
 - `postgres_exporter_web_telemetry_path` The path at which to serve metrics (default: `metrics`).
+- `postgres_exporter_tls_server_config` Certificate and key files for server to use to authenticate to client.
+- `postgres_exporter_http_server_config` Enable HTTP/2 support.
+Note that HTTP/2 is only supported with TLS.
+- `postgres_exporter_basic_auth_users` Users and password for basic authentication.
+Passwords are automatically hashed with bcrypt.
 - `postgres_exporter_disable_default_metrics` Use only metrics supplied from queries.yaml via `postgres_exporter_extend_query_path` (default: `false`).
 - `postgres_exporter_disable_settings_metrics` Use the flag if you don't want to scrape pg_settings (default: `false`).
 - `postgres_exporter_extend_query_path` Path to a YAML file containing custom queries to run. (default: `''`).